 If at any time in accordance with this Section 14.5 the Indemnified Party shall have settled or litigated to a conclusion satisfactory to it any Third Party Claim, the Indemnified Party shall provide written notice to the Indemnifying Party of any amounts due and payable under this Article XIV in connection with such Third Party Claim.
 If the Indemnifying Party does not pay such amounts within thirty (30) calendar days after delivery to it of such written notice, the Indemnifying Party will be deemed to have rejected the claim for payment of such amounts, in which event the Indemnifying Party will be entitled to seek to enforce its rights under this Article XIV by appropriate proceedings in any court of competent jurisdiction.

-(d) Any claim by an Indemnified Party on account of an Indemnifiable Loss which does not result from a Third Party Claim (a “Direct Claim”) will be asserted by giving the Indemnifying Party reasonable prompt written notice thereof, but in any event no later than sixty (60) calendar days after the Indemnified Party has sufficient information to describe such Direct Claim in reasonable detail.
+(d) Any claim by an Indemnified Party on account of an Indemnifiable Loss which does not result from a Third Party Claim (a “Direct Claim”) will be asserted by giving the Indemnifying Party reasonably prompt written notice thereof, but in any event no later than sixty (60) calendar days after the Indemnified Party has sufficient information to describe such Direct Claim in reasonable detail.
 Once the Indemnified Party has sufficient information to estimate, in a reasonable fashion, the related Indemnifiable Loss, it shall provide promptly to the Indemnifying Party such estimate.
 The Indemnifying Party shall have a period of thirty (30) calendar days within which to acknowledge its responsibility for and to pay such Direct Claim after delivery of an estimate of the Indemnifiable Loss.
 If the Indemnifying Party does not so acknowledge and pay within such thirty (30) calendar day period, the Indemnifying Party will be deemed to have rejected such claim, in which event the Indemnified Party will be entitled to seek to enforce its rights under this Article XIV by appropriate proceedings in any court of competent jurisdiction.

-If the indemnification provided for hereunder is legally unavailable to any Indemnified Party for any reason, then the Indemnifying Party, in lieu of indemnifying such Indemnifying Party, shall to the extent permitted by law contribute to the amount paid or payable by such Indemnified Party that portion which is appropriate to reflect the relative benefits received by the Indemnifying Party in connection with the circumstances giving rise to the Indemnifiable Loss.
+If the indemnification provided for hereunder is legally unavailable to any Indemnified Party for any reason, then the Indemnifying Party, in lieu of indemnifying such Indemnified Party, shall to the extent permitted by law contribute to the amount paid or payable by such Indemnified Party that portion which is appropriate to reflect the relative benefits received by the Indemnifying Party in connection with the circumstances giving rise to the Indemnifiable Loss.

 ARTICLE XV